Skip to main content

 We may be known as one of the ‘far away’ Colleges, but Girton is just a short drive, walk, or cycle out of Cambridge city centre.

-With over 20 acres of gardens and orchards set alongside beautiful red brick buildings to explore, here are just 6 of the reasons why you should add Girton to your list of places to visit on 4 and 5 July.
+With over 20 acres of gardens and orchards set alongside beautiful red brick buildings to explore, here are just 6 of the reasons why you should add Girton to your list of places to visit on 4-5 July and 13 September.

 Discover Girton’s pioneering history